Boy Golden (musician): Career

 Church of Better Daze, his debut album as Boy Golden, was released in 2021.
 He followed up with the six-song EP For Jimmy in 2023, supporting the release with his first full headlining tour of North America.

 The album For Eden followed in 2024, and was again supported by a North American tour.

 He has also appeared as a guest musician on recordings by The Bros.
 Landreth and Jacob Brodovsky, and produced the debut album of singer-songwriter CJ Wiley.

+His latest album, Best of Our Possible Lives, was released in February 2026.
+"Suffer", the album's lead single, reached #1 on the Billboard Canada Modern Rock Airplay chart in December 2025.

 Awards

 He was a Canadian Folk Music Award nominee for Contemporary Singer of the Year at the 18th Canadian Folk Music Awards in 2023 for Church of Better Daze, and Contemporary Album of the Year at the 20th Canadian Folk Music Awards in 2025 for For Jimmy.

 For Eden received a Juno Award nomination for Contemporary Roots Album of the Year at the Juno Awards of 2025.
 At the 20th Canadian Folk Music Awards, he won the award for Contemporary Album of the Year for For Jimmy.

+Best of Our Possible Lives was longlisted for the 2026 Polaris Music Prize.